kviljoen/H3ABioNet_16S/index.md

 <p>
 For everyone
 After installing R and RStudio, you need to install the tidyverse and RSQLite packages.
-After starting RStudio, at the console type: install.packages(c("tidyverse", "RSQLite"))
+After starting RStudio, at the console type: install.packages("tidyverse")
 </p>